-Unlike bikes or cars, boats can carry a lot of people, depending on the boat you have.
-Especially if you own a pontoon boat where you can fit ten or more people.
+Unlike bikes or cars, boats can carry many people, depending on the boat you have, especially if you own a pontoon boat to fit ten or more people.

 Also, there is no age restriction to take part.
 You do not need any special skills or abilities.
 If you can climb aboard a boat, you are good to go.

 Boating is Relaxing

 Relaxing can mean a lot of things to a lot of different people.
 It can mean a quiet time out on the lake without anyone around.
 Or you find it relaxing around a lot of people.